juheba/capstone-project/backend/README.md

 # API documentation

-TODO: For detailed API documentation, refer to the OpenAPI contract.
+For detailed API documentation, refer to the [OpenApi contract](./contract/).

 # Ressources and relationships